MuzzammilAhmed-Khan/stroke-detection-repo/RUN_INSTRUCTIONS.md

 ## 🐍 Installing Python (If You Don't Have It)

 ### Check if Python is Already Installed
-1. Open terminal (see Step 1 below for how)
+1. Open terminal/command prompt (see Step 1 below for how)
+2. Try these commands (try all until one works):
+   - `python --version`
-2. Type: `python --version` or `python3 --version`
+   - `python3 --version`
+   - `py --version` (Windows)
-3. If you see something like "Python 3.x.x", you're good to go!
+3. If you see "Python 3.8.x" or higher (like 3.9, 3.10, 3.11, 3.12), you're good to go!
+4. If you see Python 2.x.x or get an error, you need to install Python 3.8+

 ### If Python is Not Installed: